Autopawn/gelasia-compacter/README.md

      30517578125 = 1110 0 01 00010 1100011010111111010100100110001111
     152587890625 = 1110 0 01 00101 0001110000110111100100110111111000011

-numbers smaller than 1048575 will use less than 32 bits on an unsinged compacter. numbers in [-524287,524286] will use less than 32 bits on a signed compacter. numbers smaller than 2251799813685247 will use less than 64 bits on an signed compacter.
+* Numbers smaller than 1048575 will use less than 32 bits on an unsinged compacter.
+* Numbers in [-524287,524286] will use less than 32 bits on a signed compacter.
+* Numbers smaller than 2251799813685247 will use less than 64 bits on an signed compacter.

 The size of a pack of numbers will only be the sum of the bits required for each number (plus up to 7 bits required to complete the last byte).